- What is the role of an estate agent?

 Buying and selling a home is no easy task and that’s why so many people elicit the help of estate agents.
 Estate agents are experienced professionals with connections and in-depth knowledge of the real estate world.
 But some people are still unsure about paying estate agent fees when they can just sell or buy a home themselves.

 Is hiring an estate agent worth it?
 What jobs do they perform and how can it help expedite the sale or purchase of your home?
 Keep reading for an estate agent overview and fee guide that’ll help you make an informed decision.

-What is the Role of an Estate Agent?
+1. What is the Role of an Estate Agent?